stef/pwdsphinx/man/sphinx.md

 If you want to use sphinx on a different device you want to copy this master key also there.
 For copying this (and other settings) to the android client `androsphinx` we have the `qr` operation, see below.

+This operation also creates a fixed healthcheck record on the server(s).

 ## CREATE PASSWORD